arcadiacoin/arcadia-docs/docs/node/macos-build.md

     echo "Failed to create account"
     exit 1
 fi
-echo "Your tribe has been created ${account} please send at least 0.01 PAW to this account to open it.
-Your tribe will start voting once its open and has over 1000 PAW delegated."
+echo "Your tribe has been created ${account} please send at least 0.01 ADIA to this account to open it.
+Your tribe will start voting once its open and has over 1000 ADIA delegated."

 #Disable enable control
-rpc_config=$(paw_node --generate_config rpc)
+rpc_config=$(arcadia_node --generate_config rpc)
 echo "$rpc_config" > $rpc_node_file

 #Restart daemon
-killall -9 paw_node > /dev/null 2>&1
+killall -9 arcadia_node > /dev/null 2>&1
 sleep 5
-paw_node --daemon --data_path=$datadir > /dev/null  2>&1 &
+arcadia_node --daemon --data_path=$datadir > /dev/null  2>&1 &
 if [ $? -ne 0 ]
 then
   echo "Could not start daemon"